JaneLiechtyPhotography

 Organ Grinder is unusual for Atget’s style.
 Normally, his photographs don’t include people.
 If they do, it is not usually an expression of emotion.

-Versailles Vase, 1905
+Atget Versailles Vase, 1905

-Versailles Vase, 1905
+Versailles Vase.
+1905

 Versailles Vase is featured in Szarkowki’s book Looking at Photographs, published 1973.
 It shows Atget’s “almost infallible sense of where to stand, from what vantage point and distance, what to include, and what to exclude” (Szarkowski in Speaking of Art).